 Communication is perhaps the most visible area of focus for a leader during a crisis.
 Clear and consistent messages regularly communicated inspire trust and provide assurance.
 But the leader should not mistake this for providing all solutions.
 Vulnerable communication from a leader who is not afraid to admit that they do not have all the information today but has a credible plan will gain trust more than the leader who feels he/she needs to provide answers today, only for them to be proved incorrect tomorrow.

 Caring for Others and Self

 In a crisis people notice the leader who genuinely cares.
 During the Covid-19 crisis, those leaders and businesses who were only focused their own agenda have been dismissed quickly.
 In order to care for others, crisis leaders need to remember to care for themselves.
 Tired leaders make poor decisions and need to know when to step back to hand over to others

 ‘Campaign thinking’ is about more than operational planning and helps leaders deal with cost-benefit trade-offs and the dilemmas and competing pressures that inevitably emerge.
 They anticipate scenarios and the responses of others, helping leaders to keep several moves ahead of events to avoid getting caught in a cycle of reaction.

 You can download my White Paper on Leading During Crisis Situations and view the webinar here.

-Executive Coach Gary Storer works with Future Leaders who want to develop themselves for leadership roles.
+Leading During a Crisis: Leadership Mindset and Skills – written by Executive Coach Gary Storer works with Future Leaders who want to develop themselves for leadership roles.
 Gary help clients understand and develop the mindset, skills, personal characteristics and experience needed to take on challenging senior roles.